QuickTime Movie settings in Compressor

 HEVC: Use the slider to set the quality level of the alpha channel of your output.
 Select from least (smaller file size) to best (larger file size).

-Multi-pass: Turns on multi-pass encoding that uses additional analysis of video frames to produce a high-quality output file.
-For faster (single-pass) transcoding, turn this feature off by deselecting the checkbox.
+Multi-pass: Select this checkbox to turn on multi-pass encoding that uses additional analysis of video frames to produce a high-quality output file.
+Multi-pass is available when Codec is set to H.264 on an Intel-based Mac, and when Codec is set to H.264 or HEVC on a Mac with Apple silicon that’s running macOS Monterey 12 or later and has “Encoder type” set to “Faster (standard quality).”
+For faster (single-pass) transcoding, turn off this feature by deselecting the checkbox.

 Include Dolby Vision 8.4 metadata: Select this checkbox to have Compressor include Dolby Vision 8.4 metadata in the output file.
 Dolby Vision 8.4 is a format designed to optimize HDR content for Apple devices.
 If this checkbox is selected, “Color space” is set to Rec.
 2020 HLG, Codec is set to HEVC, and Profile is set to 10-Bit Color.